FOREACHclause is used to update data within a collection whether components of a path, or result of aggregation.

 FOREACH, you will not be able to use it outside of the foreach statement, unless you match to find it.

 FOREACH parentheses, you can do any of the updating commands —

 If you want to execute an additional

-MATCH for each element in a collection then
+MATCH for each element in a list then the

-UNWIND (see Section 10.6, “Unwind”) would be a more appropriate command.
+UNWIND clause would be a more appropriate command.